-What do you count as the cycle time then?
-It doesn't often happen, that your employees are just sitting around with nothing to do (hopefully!).
-So, as the new order comes in, it will first spend some time in waiting for its implementation turn.
-It may be days or weeks before someone is available to actually work on this.
-But once they do - the moment the real work on this order starts is the beginning of the cycle time, lasting until the work on it is completed.
+What do you count as cycle time then?
+It doesn't often happen, that your employees are just sitting around with nothing to do (let's hope!).
+So, as a new order comes in, it will first spend some time waiting for its implementation turn.
+It may be days or weeks before someone is available to actually work on it.
+But once they do - the moment the work on this order starts, is the beginning of the cycle time, lasting until the work is completed.

 Why is keeping the difference between these two as small as possible so vital to your business prosperity?
 When customers choose to do business with you, all that they are aware of is the lead time.
-They have no insight into your pending orders and ongoing work - what they base your response time on is the time that passes from when they deliver the order to you until your product delivery (lead time) - as opposed to the time that it actually takes you to process it (cycle time).
+They have no insight into your pending orders and ongoing work - what they base your response time on, is the time that passes between them making the request and your delivery (lead time) - as opposed to the time, that it actually takes you to process it (cycle time).

 How can you improve on your lead and cycle time?

 What you should find of help is a tool, that will automatically make these statistics accessible to you.
 Kanban Tool

 - an online visual management software - does that exactly.
 While you're happily managing tasks and assigning them to team members, the software makes note of when a task has entered the Kanban board, allowing you to later compare it to the time, that someone was actually actively working on it - as was measured with built-in, seamless Time Tracking.

 What other benefits are there?